ludocode/onramp/docs/virtual-machine.md

     - A new [Additional Memory Regions][p-mem] field is added (taking the place of the Process Info Count field.)
     - All contents of the process info table, including command-line arguments, environment variables, the syscall table and the working directory, are now read-only.
 (This change is backwards-compatible for VMs; it's a new restriction on programs only.)
     - The "interactive" bit has been added to the capabilities field.
 It is optional and can be left zero.
+- A number of system calls have been renamed:
+    - The `f` prefix has been dropped from the name of many syscalls: `fopen`, `fclose`, `fread`, `fwrite`, `fseek`, `ftrunc`.
+    - `dread` has been renamed to `dirent`.
+    - `unlink` has been renamed to `delete`.
-- Some system call changes:
+- Some system calls have changed functionality:
     - The arguments to `seek` have changed: it no longer takes a base parameter.
     - `size` has been added, replacing `tell`.
-Instead of returning the current position, it returns the size of an open file handle.
+Instead of returning the current position, it returns the file size.
     - The arguments and return value of `alloc` have changed.
 The old syscall was never used.
-    - `dread` has been renamed to `dirent`.
-    - `unlink` has been renamed to `delete`.
     - `stat` (13), `symlink` (15), `spawn` (20), and `waitpid` (21) have been removed.
     - `dopen` (10), `dclose` (11), and `rmdir` (19) have been removed. `open`, `close`, and `delete` are now used for directories as well.
-    - The `f` prefix has been dropped from the name of many syscalls: `fopen`, `fclose`, `fread`, `fwrite`, `fseek`, `ftrunc`.
     - `read` and `write` can no longer return zero.
 The end of a file or a closed stream is indicated by `ERROR_END_OF_FILE`.
 A non-blocking stream without data or buffer space is indicated by `ERROR_TRY_LATER`.
     - `dirent` can no longer return an empty string.
 The end of a directory is indicated by `ERROR_END_OF_FILE`.
 - Cleaned up syscall error codes:
     - Added `ERROR_END_OF_FILE` and `ERROR_TRY_LATER` to clearly differentiate between closed and non-blocking streams.
-    - Added `ERROR_OVERFLOW` for situations in which the VM runs out of resources.
+    - Added `ERROR_OVERFLOW` and `ERROR_IN_USE` for situations in which resources are exhausted or unavailable.
     - All error codes except `ERROR_GENERIC` and `ERROR_END_OF_FILE` are now optional.
 The spec now fully documents the expected error codes for all exceptional conditions in all syscalls.
 - Added a definition of devices and the device `/dev/urandom`.